 Prior studies have been inconclusive in determining a standard drought response from ammonia oxidizing microbes; further, no studies to date have described such dynamics in rewetted temperate fens.
 Research across several landscapes indicates an increased abundance of AOB during drought conditions [30–33].
 However, trends in AOA abundance during drought is less clear, with evidence for both increasing and decreasing abundance [30, 32–34].
 There has been research to support an increase in ammonia oxidizers during drought in alpine peatlands on the Zoige Plateau; however, to date there has been no study differentiating between bacterial and archaeal amo in peatland ecosystems [35].
 It is unclear how the response of archaeal and bacterial ammonia oxidizers differ under drought conditions in rewetted fens.
 The vast variation in nitrous oxide emissions across temperate rewetted fens (from 2.3 - 27.4 kg N ha⁻¹a⁻¹) indicates the close relationship between water table depth, soil pore oxygen content, and substrate availability [4].
 Therefore, in order to understand the role of rewetted fens in greenhouse gas exchange during increasingly frequent drought events, it is necessary to understand dynamics in ammonia oxidizers as the key facilitators of nitrogen mineralization.

-In this study, we addressed the annual seasonal dynamics of soil microbiome compositions in two pairs of drained and rewetted fen peatlands through 16S rRNA gene sequencing across six time points.
+In this study, we addressed the annual seasonal dynamics of soil microbiome compositions in two pairs of drained and rewetted fen peatlands through 16S rRNA gene amplicon sequencing across six time points.
 We used unsupervised clustering algorithms to neutrally define the drought period during this time based on site hydrological conditions.
 Specifically, we focused on how ammonia oxidizing microbial dynamics differ under drought conditions in drained and rewetted fens through quantitative analysis of AOA and AOB phylotypes and their amoA gene abundances during the 2018 drought cycle.
 We hypothesize that both AOA and AOB abundances will increase under drought conditions due to aeration in the soil as the water table lowers, facilitating the activities of obligate aerobe ammonia oxidizers.
 Further, ammonia oxidizing archaea will have a greater drought response than ammonia oxidizing bacteria because of their higher substrate affinity in acidic soils such as those at the fen sites.

 Methods